History of the Jews in Riga: The flourishing of the community

+This picture by Johann Christoph Brotze depicts a Jew from Poland who lived in Latvia in the 18th century.

 In 1736, there were 736 Jews in the city.
 The first rabbi of the community was appointed in those years and was Rabbi Shlomo-Pesach Raber.
 According to the instructions of the local government in Riga, an unofficial leader was chosen for the Jews who was nicknamed the "Elder of the Congregation" and was responsible for arranging religious services in the city and for prayer in temporary prayer houses.
 He was granted a status of honor among the city's residents and a monthly ascent to the Land of Israel free of charge as an appreciation for his work.
 The Elder of the Congregation led the community committee, which assisted him in arranging religious and community services.
 The community committee had five members.
 The Elder of the Congregation was also responsible for the charity institutions that were established in the city.
 In 1893, this responsibility was transferred to the municipality.
 In 1785, Jewish settlement was allowed in the Baltic Sea coast region, and additional Jews arrived in Riga.
 They traded and settled there but were considered residents of the town of Shlok, located 38 kilometers from Riga.
 During these years, the community flourished, with hundreds of Jews concentrating in it, establishing synagogues and schools, and having community life.
 A conflict also developed between those "protected Jews" mentioned in 1764 and the descendants of Jews who had previously lived in Riga but were expelled from it and were nicknamed "foreign Jews".
 In 1810, about 700 Jews lived in the city in three classes: protected Jews, foreign Jews, and Shlok Jews.

+A Polish Jewish trader, drawn by Johann Christoph Brotze during his time in the territory of modern-day Latvia.